ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: It was totally the localStorage.
 Now, I want you to remove the close button on the tour modal in line 591 of 'landguardian/app/templates/dashboard.html' (see below for file content) .
 Only allow the new user to proceed with the tour or go back to the welcome page.
 I also want yout to add spacing between the buttons in lines 58 and 64 of 'landguardian/app/templates/welcome.html' (see below for file content) for mobile screens.

 Explanation: Removed the close button from tour modal to force users to either proceed with tour or skip back to welcome page, and added mobile spacing (mb-2 mb-md-0) to welcome page buttons for better mobile layout.
+## Prompt: Context: Improve UX.
+Issue: We have a feature where the user clicks a parcel card in 'landguardian/app/templates/dashboard.html' and the map focuses on that location.
+However, the map remains out of view, expecially since the user has to scroll to view the parcel card and then scroll up to view the map.
+Task: Suggest a way we can make sure that the user sees the map right after they click on a parcel card, something like scrolling to the map after a click on a parcel card.

+Explanation: Suggested auto-scroll to map on card click with accessibility considerations including reduced motion support, screen reader announcements, and keyboard focus management.

+## Prompt: Which implementation will allow for accessibility considerations?

+Explanation: Identified the enhanced auto-scroll implementation with accessibility features as the most appropriate.

+## Prompt: Okay, you can implement this.
+Just make sure you follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'.

+Explanation: Implemented accessible auto-scroll to map functionality for both parcel card clicks and focus map button clicks, including reduced motion support, screen reader announcements, keyboard focus management, and proper timing.
+## Prompt: I see that we have a page for settings 'landguardian/app/templates/settings.html'.
+How does a user access these settings?

+Explanation: Identified that settings route exists but is not accessible via navigation.
+Settings page requires manual URL navigation since no navbar link exists.

+## Prompt: Okay.
+You can implement the recommendation.
+Make sure to follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'.

+Explanation: Added "Settings" link to the navigation bar in base.html for authenticated users, making the settings page discoverable and accessible through the main UI.